 Most western music is built using scales and arpeggios.
 There are two basic pattern types: major and minor.
-By learning to play them, you improve your finger strength and develop an understanding of the different key signatures.
+By learning to play them, you improve your piano scale fingerings strength and develop an understanding of the different key signatures.
 You’ll find learning a song gets a lot quicker once you know scales and arpeggios, as these patterns often show up in songs.

 What is the difference between a scale and an arpeggio?

 In a nutshell, the difference between a scale and an arpeggio is that a scale moves from one note to the next while an arpeggio jumps over notes.

 ?
 In other words, you can think of scales as “running” up and down a ladder and arpeggios as “jumping”.

 Now we’ll take a look at how a major scale is built and played.
 We’ll start with the key of C major because it has no black notes and is therefore easiest to understand.

 Think of a piano scale as a ladder with 7 notes, then add on the 8th which is the same as the note you began on – but an octave higher.